-• San Francisco to South San Francisco Subsection-Alternative A would modify platforms and tracks at the 4th and King Street Station and the Bayshore Station, build the East Brisbane LMF with connections from the yard lead tracks to the mainline tracks, build the realigned Tunnel Avenue overpass, install four-quadrant gates and radio towers, and realign track at several locations, including the Sierra Lumber Spur, the South San Francisco Yard area, and the Georgia Pacific Lead.
+&lt;sup>1 Each construction activity involves a number of subtasks.
+For this analysis it is assumed these subtasks would not occur at the same time.
+Noise levels for the loudest subtask are reported; this represents the worst case for each general construction activity.
+Installation of four-quadrant gates could require some excavation and foundation support and is expected to be comparable to or less than any of these methods, realigned Tunnel Avenue overpass, install four-quadrant gates and radio towers, and realign track at several locations, including the Sierra Lumber Spur, the South San Francisco Yard area, and the Georgia Pacific Lead.
 The alternative may also require upgrades to PCEP TPFs.
 These construction activities, some of which would occur at night and on weekends, would generate temporary construction noise impacts where they occur near noise-sensitive land uses.
 Nighttime work within this subsection would be required to build the Tunnel Avenue overpass and realign tracks.
 Residences within 500 feet of nighttime construction near the 4th and King Street Station and south of Tunnel No. 4 near the Little Hollywood and Visitacion Valley neighborhoods in San Francisco would be affected by nighttime construction noise.
 Construction activities for the East Brisbane LMF would occur approximately 1,900 feet from the nearest residences which is far enough away that they would not be affected by nighttime construction noise.